Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **"Comment your code like you're explaining it to your future, grumpy self.
-Future you will thank you (and possibly buy you coffee).
-Seriously, trust me on this one."**
+- **"Comment your code like you're explaining it to a grumpy, caffeine-deprived vampire.
+Be precise, be clear, and for the love of all that is holy, leave no ambiguity.
+Future you (and everyone else) will thank you."**

 ---

-### 📅 Last Updated: 2025-03-24 08:23
+### 📅 Last Updated: 2025-03-24 16:23

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!